-Our eASC-based product candidates are manufactured at our facility in Madrid, which has been approved by the Spanish Medicines and Medical Devices Agency as being compliant with current Good Manufacturing Practices, or cGMP, requirements, which are the standards prescribed by regulatory agencies that control and license the manufacture and supply of pharmaceutical products, such as eASCs.
+Our eASC based product candidates are manufactured at our facility in Madrid which has been approved by the Spanish Medicines and Medical Devices Agency as being compliant with current Good Manufacturing Practices, or cGMP, requirements, which are the standards prescribed by regulatory agencies that control and license the manufacture and supply of pharmaceutical products, such as eASCs.
 Through our expansion process, we can generate up to 2,400 doses of Cx601 from cells extracted from a single healthy donor.
-Our CSCbased product candidates are manufactured in Spain by 3P Biopharmaceuticals, a sub contractor, which has been approved by the Spanish Medicines and Medical Devices Agency as being compliant with cGMP requirements, based on a manufacturing process developed by Coretherapix.
-We currently hold the worldwide rights for all of the product candidates we have developed.
+Our CSC-based product candidates are manufactured in Spain by 3P Biopharmaceuticals, a sub contractor, which has been approved by the Spanish Medicines and Medical Devices Agency as being compliant with cGMP requirements, based on a manufacturing process developed by Coretherapix.
+We expect to continue producing Cx601 at our facility until Takeda assumes responsibility for manufacturing.
+Other than our licensing agreement with Takeda, under which Takeda has the exclusive right to commercialize Cx601 outside the United States, we currently hold the worldwide rights for all of the product candidates we have developed.

 Our therapeutic approach is to focus on the use of living cells, rather than conventional drugs, for the treatment of inflammatory and autoimmune diseases, through our eASC-based platform, and heart disease, through our CSC-based platform.
 Cells target different pathways than conventional drugs and may be effective in patients who fail to respond to such drugs, including the biologics currently used to treat inflammatory and autoimmune conditions.
 Our pipeline is based on proprietary platforms of allogeneic stem cells, which are extracted from human adipose tissue from healthy adult donors or myocardial tissue that would typically be discarded during a routine valvular replacement operation.
 We have conducted a full spectrum of studies analyzing various routes of administration and indications to further the preclinical and clinical development of our platform.
-We have also had extensive discussions with the EMA regarding our eASC platform through their established procedures for scientific advice regarding chemistry, manufacturing and control packages and preclinical packages as well as a scientific advice meeting with respect to Cx601 that has allowed us to pursue an expedited route to clinical development.
-In addition, we have had a meeting with the Center for Biologics Evaluation and Research within the FDA on the clinical development of Cx601 in the United States.
-We believe we already have the capacity to scale up the production of our eASC-based products on a late stage clinical as well as commercial scale.
+We have also had extensive discussions with the EMA regarding our eASC platform through their established procedures for scientific advice regarding chemistry, manufacturing and control (CMC) packages and preclinical packages as well as a scientific advice meeting with respect to Cx601 that has allowed us to pursue an expedited route to clinical development.
+In addition, we have had various meetings with the Center for Biologics Evaluation and Research within the FDA on the non clinical. clinical and CMC development of Cx601 in the United States, including a pre-IND meeting.
+We believe we already have the capacity to scale up the production of our eASC based products on a late stage clinical as well as commercial scale and have successfully obtained a manufacturing license from the Spanish Medicines and Medical Devices Agency for the commercial production of Cx601.

-As of the date of this registration document and to the best of our knowledge, our pipeline portfolio was the most advanced cell therapy platform in Europe, with positive pivotal Phase III data for our lead product candidate and three further product candidates in Phases II and I and preclinical development.
+As of the date of this annual report and to the best of our knowledge, we believe that our pipeline portfolio was the most advanced cell therapy platform in Europe, with positive pivotal Phase III data for our lead product candidate and three further product candidates in Phases II and I and preclinical development.